 The degree of stormwater protection sought by the provisions of these requirements within this Ordinance is considered reasonable for regulatory purposes and is based on acceptable engineering methods of study.
 THIS ORDINANCE DOES NOT IMPLY THAT AREAS SUBJECT TO THE STORMWATER MANAGEMENT REQUIREMENTS OF THIS ORDINANCE WILL BE FREE FROM FLOODING OR FLOOD DAMAGES.
-The making of an administrative decision shall not constitute a representation, guarantee or warranty of any kind by the Township, or by any Bethel Township Berks County Subdivision & Land Development Ordinance of 2006, as amended May 2008 and March 2010 official or employee thereof, of the practicability or safety of any proposed structure or use with respect to damage from erosion, sedimentation, stormwater runoff or floods, and shall not create liability upon, or cause of action against, the Township, its officials or employees.
+The making of an administrative decision shall not constitute a representation, guarantee or warranty of any kind by the Township, or by any official or employee thereof, of the practicability or safety of any proposed structure or use with respect to damage from erosion, sedimentation, stormwater runoff or floods, and shall not create liability upon, or cause of action against, the Township, its officials or employees.